 While it certainly may feel like everyone’s doing it, studies show that, of teens using prescription stimulants, one in 5 take pills not prescribed to them.

 MYTH 2: Stimulants will increase my GPA.

-FACT: Studies show that GPA is actually lower in students that take stimulants without a prescription written for them.
-In students that are prescribed stimulants to treat ADHD, studies show that while their ADHD symptoms improve, their GPA does not increase.
+Studies show that GPA is actually lower in students that have taken stimulants without a prescription written for them.
+In students that are prescribed stimulants to treat ADHD, studies show that while their ADHA symptoms improve, their GPA does not increase.

 MYTH 3: It makes everyone study better.

 Many people that take unprescribed prescription stimulants experience anxiety, nervousness, loss of appetite and sleep deprivation—all of which interferes with studying and performance on exams.

 MYTH 4: Stimulants are harmless.

 Data gathered from emergency room visits show that unprescribed stimulants can cause anxiety, sleep deprivation, stroke, psychosis and—perhaps most surprisingly to teens—addiction.

 MYTH 5: Mixing stimulants with alcohol is safe and will help me stay awake and drink longer.

 Since stimulants can mask the effects of alcohol and cause the user to consume more alcohol than they normally would, mixing stimulants with alcohol puts “uppers” and “downers” at odds with each other, and thus increases the likelihood of DUI, alcohol poisoning, accidents and even death